-The annual unemployment rate in 2015 (not seasonally adjusted) for Cuyahoga County, which is significantly the same as the District's service area, was 5.0%.
-Cuyahoga County's unemployment rate was 0.1% higher than (not seasonally adjusted) the rate of 4.9% for the State of Ohio and 0.3% lower than the national rate (not seasonally adjusted) of 5.3%.
-Although the City of Cleveland and Cuyahoga County have experienced an outward migration of residents to neighboring suburbs and counties, the presence of corporate, cultural and entertainment facilities continues to attract visitors and commuters to the area.
+The annual unemployment rate in 2016 (per the Bureau of Labor Statistics) for Cuyahoga County, which is significantly the same as the District's service area, was 5.4%.
+Cuyahoga County's unemployment rate was 0.4% higher than the rate of 5.0% for the State of Ohio and 0.7% higher than the national rate of 4.7%.
+Although the City of Cleveland and Cuyahoga County have experienced an outward migration of residents to neighboring suburbs and counties, the presence of corporate, cultural and entertainment facilities continue to attract visitors and commuters to the area.